 Early Literacy Screener

-Highline will screen students in kindergarten through 2nd grade for early identification of learning difficulties associated with Dyslexia.
+Highline screens students in kindergarten through 2nd grade for early identification of reading difficulties associated with dyslexia.
+Dyslexia means difficulty reading the words on the page despite adequate opportunity and effort.

 Early Literacy Screening